 |Outwith Standard Exam Diets November||Veterinary Public Health In-Course Assessment||1:00|

 On completion of this course, the student will be able to:

-- Have a critical understanding of and ability to describe the basic principles of Veterinary Public Hecalth issues including zoonoses (C. 25), the aetiology, pathogenesis, clinical signs, diagnosis and post mortem inspection lesions of the common diseases of importance in VPH that occur in the common farm animal species (cattle, poultry, sheep, fish and pigs) in the UK (C. 35 and 36).
+- Critical understanding of and ability to describe the basic principles of Veterinary public health issues including zoonoses (C. 25), the aetiology, pathogenesis, clinical signs, diagnosis and post mortem inspection lesions of the common diseases of importance in VPH that occur in the common farm animal species (cattle, poultry, sheep, fish and pigs) in the UK (C. 35 and 36).

-- Have knowledge of legislation relating to the welfare (including transport) of animals and notifiable diseases (C. 25), including the correct procedures to follow after diagnosing notifiable, reportable and zoonotic diseases (C. 25) and of hygiene regulations.
+- Students will have knowledge of Legislation relating to the welfare (including transport) of animals and notifiable diseases (C. 25), including the correct procedures to follow after diagnosing notifiable, reportable and zoonotic diseases (C. 25) and of hygiene regulations.

-- Perform ante mortem inspection of animals destined for the food chain and correctly identify conditions affecting the quality and safety of products of animal origin (C. 36).
-How to evaluate objective evidence for decision-making process (C.10) and perform a basic gross post mortem examination, record details and make a judgement on fitness of food for human consumption (C. 35 & 36).
+- Students will be able to Perform ante mortem inspection of animals destined for the food chain and correctly identify conditions affecting the quality and safety of products of animal origin (C. 36).
+Perform a basic gross post mortem examination, record details and make a judgement on fitness of food for human consumption (C. 35 and 36).

-- Have an ability to minimise the risks of contamination, cross infection and accumulation of pathogens in the veterinary premises, in the field and in food producing establishments (C. 30).
+- An ability to minimise the risks of contamination, cross infection and accumulation of pathogens in the veterinary premises, in the field and in food producing establishments (C. 30).

 - Assess and advise on principles of good hygiene practices and food safety management systems, including food microbiology (C. 36 and 37).